A Lawyer in San Diego For Consumers Who Have Purchased Lemon Cars

 - Used cars sold with a dealer’s warranty

 California’s lemon law is a complicated piece of legislation, but fundamentally, a lemon law claim is based on multiple repair attempts for the same problem that the warranty covers.
-If you believe this applies to you, contact an attorney immediately.
+How does the lemon law work?
+That’s what we’re here for!
+If you believe you’ve purchased or leased a lemon, contact a lemon law lawyer attorney immediately.

 Was Your Claim Denied?
 You May Still Have Options

-Many people try and file a lemon law claim on their own only to be denied—and then give up.
+Many people try to file a lemon law claim on their own, only to be denied…and then give up.
 As a consumer, it is important to understand that an initial denial of a claim is not the last word and that you may have options.
 Here are some common reasons that a manufacturer may wrongfully deny a legitimate lemon law claim:

 - Their personnel are not well-trained on California’s lemon law